Organizers

 Chair: tba

-Not SewSimple: Navigating UK Curriculum and Classroom Practice in Secondary Computing Education with E-textiles (Full Paper)
+Make it SewSimple: Navigating UK Curriculum and Classroom Practice in Secondary Computing Education with E-textiles (Full Paper)

 Yifan Feng, Hanlin Zhang, Yishan Du, Weihong Tang, Jennifer A. Rode and Bea Wohl